 Physics and Our Universe: How It All Works

 Overall, Physics and Our Universe: How It All Works is an engaging and accessible exploration of the fundamental principles of physics and how they shape our understanding of the world around us.
 With its clear explanations, compelling visuals, and in-depth exploration of key concepts, this series is an ideal starting point for anyone interested in delving deeper into the workings of the universe.

-Physics and Our Universe: How It All Works is a series that is currently running and has 1 seasons (60 episodes).
-The series first aired on September 30, 2011.
+Physics and Our Universe: How It All Works is a series that ran for 1 seasons (60 episodes) between September 30, 2011 and on The Great Courses

+Physics and Our Universe: How It All Works